Chad Townsend: Background

-Townsend was born in Caringbah, Sydney, New South Wales, Australia.
+Townsend was born at Sutherland Hospital in the Southern Sydney suburb of Caringbah.

 Playing career

 Early career

 Townsend played his rugby league for the Yarrawarrah Tigers in the Cronulla-Sutherland local rugby league competition.
 During his junior football he was a part of 7 premiership teams.

 Cronulla-Sutherland Sharks

-After being signed by the Cronulla-Sutherland Sharks, Townsend made his debut in round 13 of the 2011 NRL season.
+After being signed by Cronulla, Townsend made his debut in round 13 of the 2011 NRL season.
 In his first match, played against the Brisbane Broncos, he managed to convert two tries scored by fellow players Jon Mannah and Colin Best in the 40th and 80th minutes respectively.
 As a result of the injury of Albert Kelly early in the season and the subsequent poor performance of Cronulla's other half options, Townsend was given the opportunity to play in the NRL, after his good form in the Toyota Cup competition.
-He scored his first try in round 17 against the Rabbitohs.
-The Sharks won that game 26 - 4.
+He scored his first try in round 17 against South Sydney.
+The Sharks won that game 26 – 4.
 Townsend represented the Junior Kangaroos in 2011 and the NSW under 18s and NSW CHS.